hansolosoami/docker-implemetation-with-ansible/README.md

  3. cd docker-implemetation-with-ansible

- 4. # now edit the host file with your public DNS
+ 4. #now edit the host file by adding you Public DNS in the file ( docker-implemetation-with-ansible/hosts )

+ 5. Now add your key of AWS EC2 (private key) on this folder by name (ansibleuser1.pem)

+ 6. Now, firstly run:-

+  #ansible-playbook docker_install.yml

+  7. now run :-

+  #ansible-playbook nginx-container.yml